 - 1. Gather promising practices for including youth and family voice in policy and practice. - 2.
-Identify all youth and family councils in Nebraska and create a resource guide to share with other entities which don't have a council, and for youth and families seeking opportunities to get involved in a council. - 3.
+Identify all youth and family councils in Nebraska and create a resource guide to share with other entities which don't have a council, and for youth and families seeking opportunities to become involved. - 3.
 Make recommendations to the Committee on best practices for youth and family engagement at all stages of the system to support youth and families.